The Moonlight Battle off Cape St. Vincent – 16 January 1780

 To Captain MacBride, who had already presented Prince William with the colours of the captured Spanish ship which now bore his name, went the honour of taking home Rodney’s despatches, although to this officer’s misfortune the weather allowed Captain Edward Thompson in possession of the duplicate despatches to arrive before him, despite making a later departure.
 Not far behind the despatches was an acerbic letter from Rodney to the second secretary of the Admiralty castigating many of his captains for their perceived failures in the action with the Spanish.
 Even so, the news of the two victories was received with great joy by a people who had become accustomed to bad news, and in London the Tower and Park guns were fired in celebration whilst the city was illuminated.

-The victorious Rodney received a great deal of praise for his victory, being thanked by both houses of parliament, awarded the Freedom of the City in a gold casket, and granted a 2,000-guinea pension.
+The victorious Rodney received a great deal of praise for his victory, being thanked by both Houses of Parliament, awarded the Freedom of the City in a gold casket, and granted a two thousand guinea pension.
 Vice-Admiral Lord Howe and Admiral Hon.
 Augustus Keppel made handsome speeches in his favour, and eight months later, although still at sea, he was elected to the House of Commons as the M.P. for Westminster, the borough with the largest popular vote in the land.

 British fleet at the battle and casualties in killed and wounded: